wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-archiving-microsoft-365/includes/5-implement-records-management-microsoft-365.md

 **Footnotes:**

 1. Editing properties for a locked record is allowed by default but can be blocked by a tenant setting in the Microsoft Purview compliance portal.
-Navigate to **Records management &gt; Records management settings &gt; Retention labels &gt; Allow editing of record properties**.
+Navigate to **Records management > Records management settings > Retention labels > Allow editing of record properties**.

 2. Deleting labeled items in SharePoint and OneDrive can be blocked as a tenant setting in the **Microsoft Purview compliance** portal.
-Navigate to **Records management &gt; Records management settings &gt; Retention labels &gt; Deletion of items**.
+Navigate to **Records management > Records management settings > Retention labels > Deletion of items**.
 When you apply a retention label to a list item that has a document attachment, that document doesn't inherit the retention settings.
 The document can also be deleted from the list item.
 In comparison, if that list item was declared a record with a retention label, the document attachment would inherit the retention settings and couldn't be deleted.

 3. Containers include SharePoint document libraries, OneDrive accounts, and Exchange mailboxes.